BasilJohnMiltonM/capstone-project/README.md

-# Capstone Project - AI-Driven LLM Agent for Data WorkFlow
+# Capstone Project - LLM-Powered AI Agent for Automated Data WorkFlow

 ## Description
 This project implements an AI-powered chatbot for vehicle data workflow.
-It enables users to query vehicle-related information, fetches data from relevant websites and displays it in user-friendly formats.
+It enables users to query vehicle-related information, fetches data from relevant websites, and displays it in user-friendly formats.
+This project is done as a capstone project for the Analytics Strategy and Practice course at UIC.

 ## Prerequisites
 - Python 3.x (recommended: 3.9 or above)